venelinpetrov/react-kotlin-fullstack-case-study/README.md

-# Fullstack todo app with Kotlin Spring Boot and React
+# Fullstack app with Kotlin Spring Boot and React

 A scalable foundation for larger applications, with every component explained in detail below.